How we helped a Crawley business make redundancies to make it more efficient and financially viable.

 Code-A-Lot offered one of those employees a fixed-term consultancy agreement to start four weeks after termination under which she would provide services to the Company for two months at a reduced cost.
 This enabled Code-A-Lot to make cost savings whilst ensuring that it did not lose the expertise it needed in the short-term.

-In the case of an employee who threatened to pursue claims, Matthew advised that their redundancy process would ensure that any claim in the Employment Tribunal would be successfully defended.
-Matthew advised the HR Manager about legal costs in defending any claims and the Directors decided to negotiate an amicable termination.
-Matthew helped them secure a Settlement Agreement where the compensation was only marginally higher than the compensation offered for voluntary redundancy.
+In the case of an employee who threatened to pursue claims, we advised that their redundancy process would ensure that any claim in the Employment Tribunal would be successfully defended.
+We advised the HR Manager about legal costs in defending any claims and the Directors decided to negotiate an amicable termination.
+We helped them secure a Settlement Agreement where the compensation was only marginally higher than the compensation offered for voluntary redundancy.

 Five high-earning executives were deployed into newly created roles and all accepted their revised contracts.
 The Directors were satisfied that they had selected those employees rigorously but fairly, and they were confident that the new contracts would protect their business.
 The new roles, with reduced salaries but including performance related bonuses, incentivised their employees and enabled them to attain 60-70% of their earnings in the existing posts.